ScottLogic/blog/_posts/2023-09-12-enhancing-jest-snapshot-testing.md

 });
 ~~~

 We have now introduced some non-deterministic behaviour; since the `runtime` value is not guaranteed to stay consistent, the test may fail sporadically.
 Snapshot testing usually relies on the fact that the task under test is completely deterministic in behaviour i.e. if we repeat the task with the same inputs, we expect to get the same outputs consistently.
-Any non-deterministic behaviour in unit tests is usually considered an anti-pattern for various reasons<sup>[[2](#ref2)]</sup>.
-Developers usually seek to eradicate any non-determinism in unit tests, but in some cases this might not be the correct approach<sup>[[3](#ref3)]</sup>.
+Any non-deterministic behaviour in unit tests is usually considered an anti-pattern for [various reasons](https://martinfowler.com/articles/nonDeterminism.html).
+Developers usually seek to eradicate any non-determinism in unit tests, but in some cases this might not be the [correct approach](https://hitchdev.com/hitchstory/approach/testing-nondeterministic-code/).

 ### Out-of-the-box Jest features

-_Jest_ Snapshot testing provides some mechanisms out-of-the-box to handle non-deterministic behaviour in code in the form of _property matchers_<sup>[[5](#ref5)]</sup>.
+_Jest_ Snapshot testing provides some mechanisms out-of-the-box to handle non-deterministic behaviour in code in the form of [_property matchers_](https://jestjs.io/docs/snapshot-testing#property-matchers).
 Snapshot property matchers can be defined for any field inside the snapshot, and will be evaluated **before** the snapshot is tested against or written.
 In our scenario we could define a property matcher for the `runtime` value which asserts that the received value is a `Number`.

 ~~~javascript